openelections/openelections-data-nv/blog.md

 Finding precinct-level election results from Nevada isn't the problem.
 Getting them is the problem.

 If you've been writing scrapers long enough, chances are you've come across what could be fairly called "the form from hell."
-It usually is found on a URL that ends .aspx and features paginated links that have a JavaScript link that performs a postback request to the server.
+It usually is found on a URL that ends .aspx and features paginated links that have a JavaScript URL that performs a postback request to the server.
 In other words, not something that you can just iterate over using a unique ID for every record.

-That's the kind of site the Nevada Secretary of State has for its [database of precinct-level election results](http://www.nvsos.gov/electionresults/PrecinctReport.aspx), and this is how I got them for OpenElections.
-The story goes through some of the usual stages: denial, annoyance and finally acceptance.
+That's the kind of site the Nevada Secretary of State has for its [database of precinct-level election results](http://www.nvsos.gov/electionresults/PrecinctReport.aspx), and this is the story of how I retrieved them for OpenElections.
+The story goes through some of the usual stages of scraping: denial, annoyance and finally acceptance.
 It ends with a clean copy of every precinct-level result from 2004 through 2012, and I'm hoping the state adds 2014 results soon.

 ### Denial